tayyipates/cubehack_tengriguard/README.md

 4. **Check Repository Visibility**:
    - While still in "Settings", scroll down to the "Danger Zone"
-   - Ensure "Change repository visibility" shows the repository as "Public"
+   - Ensure "Change repository visibility" shows the repository as "Private"
-   - If it's not public, click "Change visibility", select "Make public", and confirm
+   - If it's not private, click "Change visibility", select "Make private", and confirm

 5. **Add Team Members as Collaborators**:
    - In the repository settings, click on "Collaborators and teams" in the left sidebar